“Behind every exquisite thing that existed, there was something tragic. Worlds had to be in travail, that the meanest flower might blow.”

-‘The Picture of Dorian Gray’, by Oscar Wilde is gothic philosophical novel which tells the cautionary tale of the young, rich and beautiful Dorian Gray, who after artist Basil paints, becomes induced with the fear of aging from Lord Henry, who, by explaining that he will eventually grow old and withered, negatively influences Dorian.
+‘The Picture of Dorian Gray’, by Oscar Wilde is a gothic philosophical novel which tells the cautionary tale of the young, rich and beautiful Dorian Gray, who after artist Basil paints, becomes induced with the fear of aging from Lord Henry, who, by explaining that he will eventually grow old and withered, negatively influences Dorian.
 This causes Dorian to make the selfish decision to pledge his soul and everything he has, to have the painting age instead of him, thus messing with the nature of humanity and sparking a chain of horrible events such as betrayal, corruption and obstruction of the lives of others.
-I believe the main character of this story holds the traits of a gothic protagonist, one of the elements of a gothic novel, and I will be explaining why in this report.
+I believe the gothic protagonist of this story, Dorian Gray, holds the traits of a gothic protagonist, one of the elements of a gothic novel, and I will be explaining why in this report.